+Less Than

-Significant Significant with Mitigation Less Than Significant No
+Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact

-Impact Incorporated Impact Impact

 XIV H. POPULATION AND HOUSING.
 Would the project:

 a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

 b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?

 c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?

-XIV.
+XV.
 PUBLIC SERVICES.

-a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: e t
+a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: e

 Fire protection?

 Police protection?

 Schools?

 Parks?

 Other public facilities?

 XVI.
 RECREATION.

-a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that
+a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the

-substantial physical deterioration of the facility would occur or be accelerated?
+facility would occur or be accelerated?

+Less Than

+Potentially Significant with Less Than

+Significant Mitigation Significant No

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
+Impact Incorporated Impact Impact

+b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? ne

 XVII.
 TRANSPORTATION/TRAFFIC.

-Would the project: a) Conflict with an applicable program, plan, ordinance or policy establishing measures of effectiveness for the performance of addressing the circulation system, including transit, roadways, bicycle lanes-and pedestrian facilities paths? taking into- account all modes of transportation- including mass transit and non-motorized- travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and- freeways, pedestrian and bicycle paths, and mass transit? + □ - b) For a land use project, would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)(1)?
-Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county- congestion management agency for- designated roads or highways? c) For a transportation project, would the project conflict with or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)(2) ?Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? d)-Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? ed/ Result in inadequate emergency access? f) Conflict with adopted policies, plans, or- programs regarding public transit, bicycle, or pedestrian facilities, or otherwise- decrease the performance or safety of such facilities?
+Would the project:

+a) Conflict with an applicable program plar ordinance or policy establishing measures effectiveness for the performance of addressing the circulation system, includin transit, roadway, bicycle and pedestrian facilities? taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, of g

+including but not limited to intersections,

+streets, highways and freeways, pedestria and bicycle paths, and mass transit? n

+b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b) (1)?
+Conflict with a applicable congestion management program, including, but not limited to leve of service standards and travel demand measures, or other standards established the county congestion management agend an H by

+for designated roads or highways?

+c) Result in a change in air traffic patterns, including either an increase in traffic level or a change in location that results in substantial safety risks?

+d) Substantially increase hazards due to a geometric design feature (e.g., sharp curve or dangerous intersections) or incompatible uses (e.g., farm equipment)?

+ed) Result in inadequate emergency access ?

+f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of suc facilities? , L